This chipotle taco meat is packed with lots of hidden veggies! It’s perfect for tacos, burritos, salads, and even breakfast hashes (my favorite!).

 You’re probably thinking, “Taco meat?
 Whoop-dee-do, Nat.
 I make taco meat every Tuesday.”

-Because taco meat is where I hide vegetables most successfully from my picky little girls.
+Because taco meat is where I hide vegetables most successfully from my picky little kids.

 Right now is the perfect time of year to do it, too, with all of the fresh produce practically spilling out into the streets.
 A food processor comes in handy at times like these.
 I zipped up a whole zucchini and a red bell pepper in about 20 seconds before I tossed it in the pan.
 Grated carrots would also work really well.
 I threw in some frozen corn and beans (because my girls like them and it makes the meat stretch a bit further) that really stand out, in hopes it would distract them from the little green and red specks.
 Works every time.

-2 T dried minced onion (or 1/2 cup fresh chopped onion)
+- 2 Tablespoons dried minced onion (or 1/2 cup fresh chopped onion)

-1/4-1/2 tsp. chipotle chile powder or 1-2 chopped (seeds removed) chipotles in adobo sauce (to taste)
+- 1/4-1/2 teaspoon chipotle chile powder or 1-2 chopped (seeds removed) chipotles in adobo sauce (to taste)

 Serving suggestions (basically what you would do with regular taco meat)